mooinglemur/zsmkit/README.md

 Inputs: .A = new rate
 Outputs: none
 ```
 Sets a new global interrupt rate in Hz.
-This will be the number of times per second that ZSMkit expects to have its tick subroutine called to advance the music data.
+This will be the number of times per second that ZSMKit expects to have its tick subroutine called to advance the music data.

 Note: If you expect to play PCM sounds, either in songs or as ZCMs, you will still need to call `zsm_tick` with .A = 1 at a rate of approximately 60 times per second in order to keep the FIFO filled.
 See [`zsm_tick`](#zsm_tick) for details.